cube-js/cube/docs/content/Deployment/Platform-Serverless-Google.md

 ## Prerequisites

-- An AWS account
+- A Google Cloud account
-- An [Elasticache Redis][aws-redis] cluster URL for caching and queuing
+- A [Memorystore][gcp-redis] cluster URL for caching and queuing
 - A separate Cube Store deployment for pre-aggregations
 - Node.js 12+
 - Serverless Framework